 3.4 For force vetting, the following minimum periods for UK residency apply:

 recruitment vetting - three years

 management vetting - five years

 3.5 Whilst discretion can be exercised in extreme cases, the overriding principle must be to adhere to the minimum periods set out in paragraph 3.4 above.

-3.6 For National Security Vetting (NSV), the Security Policy Framework (SPF) published by Her Majesty's Government Cabinet Office sets out the minimum periods of residence in the UK required before meaningful checks at the various national security vetting levels can be completed.
+3.6 For national security vetting (NSV), the Security Policy Framework (SPF) published by His Majesty's Government Cabinet Office sets out the minimum periods of residence in the UK required before meaningful checks at the various national security vetting levels can be completed.
 Departments and agencies are advised to exercise discretion when individuals have not resided in the UK for the following periods:

-3.7 The calculation of the periods of time shown above refer to the period immediately before an application is made, and not any other 3, 5, or 10 year period, or any other accumulation of time spent in the UK.
+3.7 The calculation of the periods of time shown above refer to the period immediately before an application is made, and not any other three, five, or ten year period, or any other accumulation of time spent in the UK.

 3.8.
 Where a UK citizen has resided outside of the UK for a period not exceeding 12 months, the vetting criteria may be met provided a full account can be obtained from the applicant regarding the time spent abroad, including countries visited and any employment or voluntary work undertaken.
 It will be necessary to verify the account provided with requests for references.
-This concession was introduced by the Home Office who were concerned that those on ‘gap-year’ travels would be excluded from joining the Police Service for 3 or 5 years from the date of their return to the UK.
+This concession was introduced by the Home Office who were concerned that those on ‘gap-year’ travels would be excluded from joining the police service for three or five years from the date of their return to the UK.

-4.1 An Equality Impact Assessment has been carried out and shows the proposals in this policy would have no potential or actual differential impact on grounds of race, ethnicity, nationality, gender, transgender, disability, age, religion or belief or sexual orientation.
+4.1 An EIA has been carried out and shows the proposals in this policy would have no potential or actual differential impact on grounds of race, ethnicity, nationality, gender, transgender, disability, age, religion or belief or sexual orientation.